zaqks/1/README.md

 if someone misses the visits 2 times, he gets banned from the platform

 # how are we able to calculate the distance between 2 points on the earth
-basically we're calculatiing an arch length of a circle so obviously, we'll use the haversine formula
+basically we're calculatiing an arch length of an arc so obviously, we'll use the haversine formula

 ```